CallThemHunter/testonlyfuncs/README.md

 Simply do 'from testonlyfuncs import test_only', then declare '@test_only' above any function you want only used in tests.
-Keep your code maintainable while limiting how much is exposed through the public API.

-Recommended to mark test only code as such in documentation.
+The function with this decorator *must* start with 'test_only' to indicate its usage.
+Recommended to mark test only code as such in documentation comments.

+## Support

+Currently only works with:
+- unittest